Photo of Tanya Prochko

 Free Consultation

 Tanya trained in Counseling Psychology at Fordham University of New York.
 In the earlier stages of her career, Tanya worked with the East Harlem population providing individual and group therapy to families of incarcerated mothers and victims of domestic violence.
 She was also part of the schizophrenia research team at Nathan S. Klein Institute for Psychiatric Research.
-Tanya pursued her specialty in Marriage and Family Therapy after moving to California and provided clinical services to older adults through Jewish Family Service of Los Angeles, treating a wide range of issues including grief, isolation, depression, and anxiety.
+Tanya pursued her specialty in Marriage and Family Therapy after moving to California and provided clinical services to older adults through Jewish Family Service of Los Angeles, treating a wide range of issues including grief, trauma, isolation, depression, and anxiety.
 After making Aliyah in 2012, Tanya opened a private practice in Israel.
 Seeing a wide gap between the mental health needs of the English-speaking public and their ability to access help in their mother tongue, Tanya founded Get Help Israel - The Israel Association of Mental Health Professionals.
 The organization has helped over 200,000 people globally to find the right help and improve their quality of life.

 MEd